 - Loving House

 - Ujamaa Residential College

 First-Year Residence Halls:

 Cornell's first-year residence halls are friendly and supportive communities where residents live, learn, socialize, and study together.
 All are coed with the exception of Toni Morrison Hall for first-year female-identified students.

-Balch Hall (Balch Hall will close for renovation in summer 2021 and will not be available for academic year 2021 - 2022.
-A first-year female-only community will be provided in Toni Morrison Hall.)
+Balch Hall (Balch Hall is closed for renovations and will not be available for academic year 2022-2023.
+A first-year female-only community will be provided in Barbara McClintock Hall.)

 - Court-Kay-Bauer Hall

 - Jameson Hall

 - Mews Hall